 (http.request.uri.path contains ".php" and not http.request.uri.path contains "/wp-admin/" and not http.request.uri.path contains "/wp-includes/" and not http.request.uri.path contains "/wp-content/" and not http.request.uri.path contains "/index.php" and not http.request.uri.path contains "/wp-login.php" and not http.request.uri.path contains "/wp-cron.php" and not http.request.uri.path contains "/xmlrpc.php")The meaning of this rule is:

-Simply put, this rule means: „Block all requests to access PHP files, except for legitimate PHP files required by the WordPress system itself.“
+In simple terms, the meaning of this rule is: „Block all requests to access PHP files, except for the legitimate PHP files required by the WordPress system itself.“

 Effect Verification

-After configuring the security rules, you can open your website in a browser, click through several pages to ensure all pages load correctly.
+After configuring the security rules, you can open your website in a browser, click on multiple pages to ensure all pages open normally.

-Then try to access a non-existent PHP page on your website (add any random letters/numbers after the URL ending with .php), and you should see Cloudflare's blocking page.
+Then, access a non-existent PHP page on your website (add any alphanumeric characters after the URL ending with .php), and the Cloudflare blocking page will appear.

 Summary:

-After deploying this, it reduces server load.
+After deploying this way, it reduces the server pressure.
 Abnormal PHP requests will not be passed to the server.
-Even if hundreds or thousands of IPs are scanning for non-existent PHP files on your server daily, it won't cause the server to crash.
-The key point is that this operation is free, requiring no extra cost—cheap and effective.
-Another win for you.
+Even if hundreds or thousands of IPs scan for non-existent PHP files on your server daily, it will not cause the server to crash.
+The key point is that this operation is free, requiring no extra cost—cheap and effective, and you've gained another benefit.

 Comments are closed